ErikGXDev/UnbeatableOsuEditor/README.md

 # Unbeatable Osu Editor

 A custom osu!(lazer) ruleset that makes creating UNBEATABLE beatmaps easier.
+Based on the osu!mania ruleset and editor.

 ## Installation